yccai2023/yccai2023.github.io/_pages/about.md

 Research Interests
 -----
-- **Tree-based methods**: Theory and methodology for tree-based models, emphasizing on the benefits of ensembling in random forests.
+- **Tree-based methods**: Theoretical foundations and methodology for tree-based models, with emphasis on the benefits of ensembling.
 - **Bagged nearest neighbors estimators**: Statistical properties and computational efficiency of bagging procedures for large-scale data.
 - **Unsupervised learning**: Developing new methods with statistical guarantees for problems such as anomaly detection and data imputation.